Hypnotherapy for children and young adults

 When choosing a hypnotherapist for a child choose someone who has experience of working with that age group, make sure they have all the required paperwork including DBS (police checks), to reassure your child and yourself request to stay during the first few sessions and finally, go with your gut instincts.

 Good rapport goes a long way.
-Research has shown that the rapport a client has with their therapist is actually a greater predictor of therapeutic success that any technique or method that might be used the sessions.
+Research has shown that the rapport a client has with their therapist is actually a greater predictor of therapeutic success that any technique or method that might be used in the sessions.

 Find a hypnotherapist who can help with exam stress